 - Do employees understand how these data security elements might change after May 2018, and is the appropriate training in place to ensure compliance?

 As with most of the other text message marketing laws covered in this article, this means criteria like pre-ticked boxes or inactivity are insufficient, and you must provide alternate mechanisms for consumers to provide written consent, according to texting customers’ laws.

-It may be necessary to perform a full audit to determine the integrity and accuracy of existing data and to update records accordingly in order to adhere to the GDPR’s accountability principle.
+It may be necessary to perform a full audit to determine the integrity and accuracy of existing data and update records accordingly to adhere to the GDPR’s accountability principle.

 In order to collect and process personal data about children, a parent or guardian must provide consent.